praetorian-inc/praetorian-cli/README.md

 1. Register for an account for [Chariot](http://preview.chariot.praetorian.com) using the instructions in [our documentation](https://docs.praetorian.com/hc/en-us/articles/25784233986587-Account-Setup-and-Initial-Seeding).
 2. Run `praetorian configure` and follow the prompts.
-3. It generates `~/.praetorian/keychain.ini` that reads similarly as follows:
+3. It creates `~/.praetorian/keychain.ini`, which should read like this:

 ```
 [United States]